Generic Name: Medroxyprogesterone Injection (400 mg/mL) (me DROKS ee proe JES te rone)

 - Tell all of your health care providers that you take Depo-Provera (medroxyprogesterone injection (400 mg/mL)).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Blood clots have happened with Depo-Provera (medroxyprogesterone injection (400 mg/mL)).
+These clots have included heart attack, stroke, and clots in the leg, lung, or eye.
+Sometimes blood clots can be deadly.
 Tell your doctor if you have ever had a blood clot.
 Talk with your doctor.

 - Liver problems have happened.
 Call your doctor right away if you get signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.